Bounded Termination of Monotonicity-Constraint Transition Systems: Introduction

 $\bullet$ Focus on specially-designed languages.
 Such works often grew out of the research on Implicit Computational Complexity (ICC).
 In fact, a typical result in this field is the proof that a complexity class is precisely captured by a particular sub-recursive (Turing incomplete) programming language.
 But these languages force the user to program in a particular way, often too unnatural.
 Other works show that for suitably restricted languages, the complexity classification is not predetermined but is decidable.
 This is an advantage, as it means that the language is less restricted and a more natural programming style should be possible. $\bullet$ Give up a complete solution to the problem.
 This is actually the common approach in the field of \emph{static analysis}, since research in this field often takes the programming language for given.
 One then produces analyses that can have ``false negatives" or ``false positives"; in complexity analysis, the most common goal is to provide an \emph{upper bound}, thus the question ``is the program polynomial?'' will occasionally be answered by a false negative, resulting of an overshot upper bound. $\bullet$ A third approach---perhaps a middle road---may be described as \emph{abstract and conquer}.
 The idea is to first translate a program from its original language into an \emph{abstract form}, and then analyze the abstract form; a useful abstraction captures important aspects of the source program, but it is in the nature of abstraction to lose some precision.
 One may hope, then, that for abstract programs one really can \emph{solve} the problem of interest.
 This may require the development of a good definition of the analysis goals in the abstract world.
 This approach can already be seen in different fields of program analysis, including complexity analysis, as we will mention in more detail below.
 It has several benefits, in particular, \emph{theoretically}, the abstract program model may be sufficiently simple to develop a firm theoretical understanding; as problems may be decidable, one can may be able to progress to proving their computational complexity. \emph{Practically}, the approach suggests a separation of concerns among a front end and a back end, and promotes modularity in tool construction.

-\paragraph*{Termination Analysis.} Termination Analysis is another much-studied topic in program analysis.
-Intuitively, a termination proof seems likely to reveal something about the complexity of the subject program, since proving termination means proving that the complexity is bounded.
+\paragraph*{Termination Analysis} Termination Analysis is another much-studied topic in program analysis.
+Intuitively, a termination proof seems likely to reveal something about the complexity of the subject program, since if we can explain why a computation progresses towards its end, perhaps we can say how fast it progresses.
 It is, therefore, natural to try to extend work on termination proofs to obtain complexity bounds.
 In fact, some works on complexity analysis have already exploited techniques from termination analysis (polynomial interpretation of terms in~\cite{BCMT:01,CichonLescanne:1992}; ranking functions in \cite{AAGP:sas08,ADFG:2010}).
 In this work too our goal was to examine certain theoretical and algorithmic results from termination analysis and evolve them to obtain results in complexity analysis.
-Specifically, we study the \emph{monotonicity constraint} abstraction.
+Specifically, we study the \emph{monotonicity constraint} abstraction, described below.